Amazing Grace: John Newton's conversion

 Newton often openly mocked the captain by creating obscene poems and songs about him, which became so popular that the crew began to join in.
 His disagreements with several colleagues resulted in his being starved almost to death, imprisoned while at sea, and chained like the slaves they carried.
-He was himself enslaved by the Sherbro and forced to work on a plantation in Sierra Leone near the Sherbro River.
+He was himself enslaved by the Sherbro people of modern-day Sierra Leone and forced to work on a plantation near the Sherbro River.
 After several months he came to think of Sierra Leone as his home, but his father intervened after Newton sent him a letter describing his circumstances, and crew from another ship happened to find him.
 (Note: Newton's father was friends with Joseph Manesty, who intervened several times in Newton's life.
 Newton was supposed to go to Jamaica on Manesty's ship, but missed it while he was with the Catletts.
 When Newton's father got his son's letter detailing his conditions in Sierra Leone, he asked Manesty to find Newton.
 Manesty sent the Greyhound, which travelled along the African coast trading at various stops.
 An associate of Newton lit a fire, signalling to ships he was interested in trading just 30 minutes before the Greyhound appeared.
 (Aitken, pp. 34–35, 64–65.))
 Newton claimed the only reason he left Sierra Leone was because of Polly.

 While aboard the ship Greyhound, Newton gained notoriety as being one of the most profane men the captain had ever met.
 In a culture where sailors habitually swore, Newton was admonished several times for not only using the worst words the captain had ever heard, but creating new ones to exceed the limits of verbal debauchery.
 In March 1748, while the Greyhound was in the North Atlantic, a violent storm came upon the ship that was so rough it swept overboard a crew member who was standing where Newton had been moments before.
 (Note: Several retellings of Newton's life story claim that he was carrying slaves during the voyage in which he experienced his conversion, but the ship was carrying livestock, wood, and beeswax from the coast of Africa.
 (Aitken, p.
 76.))
 After hours of the crew emptying water from the ship and expecting to be capsized, Newton and another mate tied themselves to the ship's pump to keep from being washed overboard, working for several hours.
 After proposing the measure to the captain, Newton had turned and said, "If this will not do, then Lord have mercy upon us!"
 Newton rested briefly before returning to the deck to steer for the next eleven hours.
 During his time at the wheel, he pondered his divine challenge.